 Mississippi Valley State University acknowledges the rights and privileges of students or groups of students to gather on University property for the purpose of peaceful assembly.
 The University expects the rights and privileges of all persons to be respected at such gatherings.

 "Peaceful assembly" is defined as any purposeful gathering on campus, in or outside a University building or facility, by one or more persons whose conduct is peaceful and is in accordance with University rules, practices, and laws.
-Peaceful assembly includes meetings, speeches debates demonstrations matches vigils sit ins rallies protests and similar meetings.

-speeches, debates, demonstrations, marches, vigils, sit-ins, rallies, protests, and similar meetings or gatherings that do not threaten or violate policies and rules, interfere with the conduct of University business, regular schedules or events, infringe on the rights of others, endanger the health and safety of others, or damage or destroy property.
+Peaceful assembly includes meetings, speeches, debates, demonstrations, marches, vigils, sit-ins, rallies, protests, and similar meetings or gatherings that do not threaten or violate policies and rules, interfere with the conduct of University business, regular schedules or events, infringe on the rights of others, endanger the health and safety of others, or damage or destroy property.